 The card holder's Assigned Access Rights can comprise Normal Rights and Advanced Rights, displayed in a graphical tree view.
 You can expand the branches of the tree to view their contents in the normal way.

 Normal rights are the standard access rights assigned to the card holder.
 The top level of this branch is always displayed in the tree view.

-Advanced rights are used to replace the normal access rights between specified dates.
-For example, if the card holder has temporary duties in a different office or building, advanced rights can be used to assign the new access rights for the relevant dates.
+Advanced access rights allow you to change the normal access rights over a specified period of dates.
+For example, to allow access to a different area of the building during a temporary assignment.
 If the Advanced Rights branch is not displayed, click Show All to display it.